PeterFa/PyTradeLib/doc/tutorial.rst

 .. literalinclude:: ../samples/tutorial-1.py

 The code is doing 3 main things:
  1. Declaring a new strategy.
-There is only one method that has to be defined, *onBars*, which is called for every bar in the feed.
+There is only one method that has to be defined, *on_bars*, which is called for every bar in the feed.
  2. Loading the feed from a CSV file.
  3. Running the strategy with the bars supplied by the feed.